stefanprodan/eks-contour-ingress/README.md

 ```

 The above command creates an EKS cluster with two managed node groups:
-* The controllers node group has the IAM roles needed by cert-manager to solve DNS01 ACME challenges and will be used to run
+* The **controllers** node group has the IAM roles needed by cert-manager to solve DNS01 ACME challenges and will be used to run
-the Envoy proxy DaemonSet along with Contour and cert-manager controller.
+the Envoy proxy DaemonSet along with Contour and cert-manager.
-* The workers node group is for the apps that will be exposed outside the cluster by Envoy.
+* The **workers** node group is for the apps that will be exposed outside the cluster by Envoy.

 A Kustomize patch is used to pin the workloads on node groups, for example: